 One of the fun features is that you can draw with it - this can be fun for signs, cards, etc.

-As with any kind of machine, it's crucial that you clean it to keep it working in tip top condition.
+As with any kind of machine, you must clean it to keep it working in tip-top condition.
 This a great video that shows you how to clean your machine:

 Non-alcoholic Baby wipes are a great option for cleaning both the machine and the wipes